 Stretch-Polyamide with Coolmax®

-The bi-elastic 2-way Polyamide with Coolmax® fabric is hard-wearing from the outside and very soft and breathable from the inside.
+The bi-elastic 4-way Polyamide (Nylon) with Coolmax® fabric is hard-wearing from the outside and very soft and breathable from the inside.
 Perfect for cooler days.
 The outer fabric side is impregnated so it is water-and abrasion- resistant.
 The inner fabric side has a layer of Coolmax®, which is moisture wicking and soft to the skin.
 The lengthwise stretch allows a slim cut fit and still free movement.

 The Kevlar®/polyamide-blend is tear-,heat- and abrasion-resistant and perfect for reinforcements.
 It has a 4-way stretch and is very durable.
 The outer fabric side is flat while the inner farbic side shows the strong Kevlar® loops.